 Today, not only can you find gleaming brass in your home in a variety of decorative and functional uses.
 You can also visit museums to see unique brass objects made long ago like chess sets, tea sets, swords, bells, military buttons, incense burners, intricate lanterns, and miniature sculptures of animals.

 Demand for brass still shines brightly after thousands of years!

 Does Brass Tarnish?

 Tarnish can appear on brass as a dull, black film or coating and can even take on a bluish or greenish patina called verdigris.
 At first, your brass object loses its original sheen and begins to haze into a dull, misty appearance.
-If allowed to sit too long and not polished, the tarnish will thicken to a point where it is difficult to remove.
+If it’s allowed to sit too long and isn’t polished, the tarnish will thicken to a point where it is difficult to remove.
 While some people may like the look of overly tarnished brass, dull-looking fixtures and decor can disrupt your home’s aesthetic.

 How to Polish Intricately Detailed Tarnished Brass Items

-Home Improvement Projects with Brass are on Trend
+Home Improvement Projects with Brass are Trending

 Brass in Home Decor Will be Hot for the Foreseeable Future

 In an online article titled “The Hottest Interior Design Trends for 2020—And Beyond” by Natalie Way and Jennifer Geddes from realtor.com, brass in home decor is a sizzling trend according to interior designers.
 “There are no two ways about it: Brass is here to stay.
 But this isn’t the chintzy stuff you may have seen in your grandmother’s house.
 ‘Brass is not the brass we have known from the ‘90s,’ says [Karen] Gray-Plaisted.”